-As part of obtaining reasonable assurance about whether the financial statements are free of material misstatement, we will perform tests of Nassau County's compliance with applicable laws and regulations and the provisions of contracts and agreements, including grant agreements.
-However, the objective of those procedures will not be to provide an opinion on overall compliance and we will not express such an opinion in our report on compliance issued pursuant to Government Auditing Standards.
+As part of obtaining reasonable assurance about whether the financial statements are free of material misstatement, we will perform tests of the County's compliance with the provisions of applicable laws, regulations, contracts, agreements, and grants.
+However, the objective of our audit will not be to provide an opinion on overall compliance and we will not express such an opinion in our report on compliance issued pursuant to Government Auditing Standards.